terrazzoapp/terrazzo/docs/src/pages/docs/integrations/js.md

 ### JSON

 This plugin’s JSON output has the same shape as the JS output.
-This format may be preferable if you’re preparing the tokens for an API or some other non-JS runtime.
+This format is preferable if you’re preparing tokens for an API, or for native apps (iOS or Android).

+Note that even if your tokens started off as a `tokens.json` file, this output JSON differs in the following ways:

+- It flattens deeply-nested structures into a single depth (e.g. `color.core.blue.500` becomes `tokens["color.core.blue.500"]`)
+- It resolves all aliases (so you don’t have to)
+- It normalizes token values (especially helpful when the original spec is loose in what’s accepted)

 ## Options